 This post is sponsored by National Civics Bee

 When you were in middle school, did you take a course in civics?
-I never had a dedicated civics class but learned about how our democracy works through my government and history classes.
+I never had a dedicated civics class but learned about how our democracy should work through my government and history classes.
 Teaching civics to middle schoolers provides lessons about how our government works and fosters a future generation of citizens who will participate in our democratic processes.

 If you’re not feeling confident in your knowledge of civics to teach it, or have a conversation about it at home with your kids, here’s why teaching civics to middle schoolers matters and how the free National Civics Bee can serve as a helpful tool.